Read time 10 minutes

 Why does the error “Cannot expand the folder” occur?

-This error is common in Outlook 2010 and later versions, to the extent that thousands of users have complained about it.
-It occurs when an Outlook user attempts to expand the shared folder, public folder, Address Book, or another secondary mailbox from the interface.
-Instead of expanding the respective folder, the error says:
+The error is common in Outlook 2010 or later versions to the extent that thousands of users have complained.
+It usually occurs when an Outlook user attempts to expand the shared folder, public folder, Address Book, or another secondary mailbox from the interface.
+Instead of expanding the respective folder, the error displays:

 Cannot expand the folder.
 The Set of Folders cannot be opened.